miklevin/MikeLev.in/_posts/2023-05-19-helping-our-children-fall-in-love-with-math-by-loving-it-yourself.md

 Many people confuse the butterfly effect with ***the law of unintended consequences***.
 Perhaps it's just labels and I could make the same argument about that one.
 Even when you make decisions that take you out of your comfort zone, you can always return to it.
-Maybe not on the first rotatation, but give it 2 or 3 more and you can get back to where you were.
+Maybe not on the first rotation, but give it 2 or 3 more and you can get back to where you were.
+The most damaging fallacy of our time is the believe that what doesn't kill you makes you damaged goods, forever a victim and it's downhill from there.
+Wrong!
+It means your mommy and daddy neglected to give you the tools to steer that dot.

 You are not actually following that mathematical formula.
 You have human free will, because we don't live in a super-deterministic universe.
 That's what we call non-falsifiable and about the same as believing in bigfoot.
 You can't prove bigfoot doesn't exist and you can't prove that we do live in a super-deterministic universe.

 So work on the presumption that you have free will, and that you can return to your comfort zone if you made a mistake.
 It's not proven by the Lorenz